raja28april/javascript/notes.md

 2. in normal functions this keyword points to window objects
 3. in arrow functions this points to the nearest surronding function - here it is called as lexical this
 4. this keyword in event listener points to DOM element

+# var data type

+variables created with var will be in the window object